edsu/inkdroid.org/_posts/2021-01-21-trumps-tweets.md

 Twitter removed Trump's tweets from public view at *twitter.com*.
 But fortunately, as [Shawn Jones notes], embedded tweets like the one above persist the tweet text into the HTML document itself.
-When a tweet is deleted from twitter.com the text stays behind like a residue, as evidence (that can be faked) of what was said and when.
+When a tweet is deleted from twitter.com the text stays behind elsewhere on the web like a residue, as evidence (that can be faked) of what was said and when.

 It's difficult to say whether this graceful degradation was an intentional design decision to make their content more resilient, or it was simply